Port workers strike starts across the East and Gulf Coasts - Local News 8

 “The last thing the supply chain, companies and employees… need is a strike or other disruptions because of an ongoing labor negotiation,” read the letter.

-The letter does not explicitly spell out what action needs to be taken, but it implies President Joe Biden should exercise powers under what is known as the Taft-Hartley Act, which became law in 1947.
+The US Chamber of Commerce sent a follow-up letter Monday urging President Joe Biden to exercise powers under what is known as the Taft-Hartley Act, which became law in 1947, to keep the ports open and longshore workers on the job.
 President George W. Bush applied the act in 2002 to halt an 11-day lockout of union members at West Coast ports.

 But Biden told reporters Sunday he has no intention of using the powers he has under Taft-Hartley.